Search

 8. Beyond materials, technology is transforming processes and experiences.
 How are you applying digitalisation in your factories, distribution and customer relations?

-It is an area where, once again, we want to be pioneers and benchmarks, also with a holistic vision that contributes to the progress of our entire chain.
+It is an area in which, once again, we want to be pioneers and benchmarks, also with a holistic vision that contributes to the progress of our entire chain.
 Of course, this is reflected in our Industrial Park, with the commitment to automation and robotisation of our factories and logistics centre.
 Also, for years, we have been implementing the most advanced technological systems internally to help in the management and structure of the organisation.

 But I believe that we are making the most significant advances in our commercial activity and in our relationship with customers and professionals.
 This is something that we include in our "Smart Connect" project and which represents an important evolution of our model from a B2B commercial strategy to a B2B2C strategy.
 We are getting much closer to the end consumer to accompany them in their projects, connecting them with the network of collaborators and professionals that the company has.